jackd68ed/dict-to-dataclass/README.md

 "field value"
 ```

-It's probably quite common that your dataclass fields have the same names as the dictionary keys they map to but in case they don't, you can pass the dictionary key as the first argument to `field_from_dict`:
+It's probably quite common that your dataclass fields have the same names as the dictionary keys they map to but in case they don't, you can pass the dictionary key as the first argument (or the `dict_key` keyword argument) to `field_from_dict`:

 ```python
 @dataclass